 According to the report, Kurdish militias received BGM-71 TOW and Milan missiles, 80mm and 120mm mortars, MK19 belt-fed automatic grenade launchers, assault rifles as well as Humwee and Cougar vehicles and drones.
 The agency also argued that the US has provided FGM-148 Javelin missiles to Kurdish forces.

-Posted by South Front on May 24, 2017, With 944 Reads Filed under WarZone.
+Posted by South Front on May 24, 2017, With 950 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.